rtvkiz/rtvkiz.github.io/_posts/2024-09-26-intercept-docker-cli-through-burp.md

-## Intercepting Docker CLI UNIX socket requests using Burp
+## Intercepting-Docker-CLI UNIX socket requests using Burp

 Docker is now a household name in container technology, and for good reason.
 The Docker CLI makes managing containers and everything related to them incredibly simple and efficient, making it a go-to tool in my workflow.